- Energy

 Why frequency matters for electric grids and renewables

 Much attention has been paid to the drop in frequency.
 Many commentators and claims were quick to point fingers, noting that Spain’s grid is highly dependent on solar power.
 This fits a pattern – commentators and fossil fuel supporters are often quick to blame renewables for unfortunate events, without waiting for real evidence.
+Indeed, the Spanish government report noted that the drop in frequency was a symptom, not the cause (see below).

 The electricity on the grid relies on alternating current (AC) – current that repeatedly switches the direction it is flowing.
 Frequency measures how often the direction switches.
 Spain and Portugal, like most of the world, have grids whose current switches back and forth 50 times per second – a frequency of 50 hertz (Hz).
 (North America and some countries in Asia have higher-frequency 60 Hz grids.)